The Swiss authorities online

 When you leave Switzerland, your situation regarding health insurance, social insurance and your occupational pension changes.

-The cantons of Bern, Basel-Land, Fribourg, Geneva, Graubünden, Jura, Neuchâtel, Solothurn, Schwyz and Ticino also grant the right to vote at cantonal level to Swiss living abroad.
+The cantons of Bern, Basel-Land, Fribourg, Geneva, Graubünden, Jura, Neuchâtel, Solothurn, Schwyz and Ticino also grant currently the right to vote at cantonal level to Swiss living abroad.